Deep Neural Networks and Tabular Data: A Survey: Tabular Data and Deep Neural Networks

 \subsection{Challenges of Learning With Tabular Data}

-As mentioned above, deep neural networks are usually inferior to more traditional (e.g. linear or tree-based) machine learning methods when dealing with tabular data.
+As we have mentioned in Section \ref{sec:related_work}, deep neural networks often perform less favourably compared to more traditional machine learning methods (e.g., tree-based methods) when dealing with tabular data.
 However, it is often unclear why deep learning cannot achieve the same level of predictive quality as in other domains such as image classification and natural language processing.
-In the following, we identify and discuss four possible reasons: \begin{enumerate}[noitemsep] \item \textbf{Inappropriate Training Data:} The data quality is a common issue for real-world tabular data sets.
+In the following, we identify and discuss four possible reasons: \begin{enumerate} \item \textbf{Low-Quality Training Data}: Data quality is a common issue with real-world tabular data sets.
 They often include missing values~\citep{sanchez2020improving}, extreme data (outliers)~\citep{pang2021deep}, erroneous or inconsistent data \citep{karr2006data}, and have small overall size relative to the high-dimensional feature vectors generated from the data \citep{Xu2018TGAN}.
 Also, due to the expensive nature of data collection, tabular data are frequently class-imbalanced.
+These challenges affect all machine learning algorithms; however, most of the modern decision tree-based algorithms can handle missing values or different/extreme variable ranges internally by looking for appropriate approximations and split values \cite{XGBOOST, ke2017lightgbm, prokhorenkova2018catboost}.

 \item \textbf{Missing or Complex Irregular Spatial Dependencies:} There is often no spatial correlation between the variables in tabular data sets \citep{Zhu2021igtd}, or the dependencies between features are rather complex and irregular.
-Thus, the \textit{inductive biases} used in popular models for homogeneous data, such as convolutional neural networks, are unsuitable for modeling this data type \citep{katzir2021netdnf, rahaman2019spectral, mitchell2017spatial}.
+When working with tabular data, the structure and relationships between its features have to be learned from scratch.
+Thus, the \textit{inductive biases} used in popular models for homogeneous data, such as convolutional neural networks, are unsuitable for modelling this data type \citep{katzir2021netdnf, rahaman2019spectral, mitchell2017spatial}.

-\item \textbf{Extensive Preprocessing:} One of the main challenges when working with tabular data is how to handle categorical features \citep{hancock2020survey}.
-In most cases, the first step is to convert the categories into a numerical representation, for example, using a simple one-hot or ordinal encoding scheme.
-However, as categorical features may be very sparse (a problem known as \textit{curse of dimensionality}), this can lead to a very sparse feature matrix (using the one-hot encoding scheme) or a synthetic alignment of unordered values (using the ordinal encoding scheme). \citet{hancock2020survey} have analyzed different embedding techniques for categorical variables.
-Dealing with categorical features is also one of the main aspects we discuss in Section \ref{sec:neuralnetworks_for_tabdata}.

-Applications that work with homogeneous data have effectively used data augmentation \citep{perez2017effectiveness}, transfer learning \citep{tan2018survey} and test-time augmentation \citep{shanmugam2020and}.
-For heterogeneous tabular data, these techniques are often difficult to apply.
-However, some frameworks for learning with tabular data, such as VIME \citep{yoon2020vime} and SAINT \citep{somepalli2021saint}, use data augmentation strategies in the embedding space.